Harsh2-2/AI-LAB/lab 1/README.md

 ## Problem Statement

 Given an initial state of the 8-puzzle, the objective is to transform it into the goal state using a series of legal moves (up, down, left, right) where the empty tile (represented by `0`) can slide into adjacent positions.
-This implementation checks whether the goal can be reached from the initial configuration using **DFS** and **BFS** traversal techniques.
+This implementation checks whether the goal can be reached from the initial configuration using **DFS** traversal techniques.

 ---